Updated · Feb 02, 2023

 Eye-Opening Web Design Industry Statistics

-- There are 4.45 billion internet users worldwide.
+- As of April 2022, there are over 5 billion internet users worldwide.

 - Two out of three people prefer to read beautifully designed content.

 - 90% of people use multiple screens sequentially.